thenabeelhassan/AWS-Labs/README.md

-# Automation Scripts
+# AWS LABs

-This repository contains code for shell scripts for deployments of following:
+This repository contains code scripts and snippets reffered in class

-1. Testing API
-2. OpenVPN
-3. Squid proxy